 Bellevue Botanical’s lovely Garden d’Lights is one of the Puget Sound area’s most affordable light displays, with some big name sponsors helping to make it a more accessible option for families on a budget.

-After a pandemic hiatus last year, we are delighted that Garden d’Lights is back, operating nightly through Dec.
-31, 2021.
-The show is even open on Christmas Eve and Christmas Day.
+This year, Garden d’Lights opens Saturday, Nov.
+26, and runs through Dec.
+31, 2022.
+The show is even open on Christmas Eve and New Year's Eve, but is closed on Christmas Day.

-On a recent drizzly evening, we headed over for our first-ever visit to this sparkling local favorite.
+On a drizzly evening, we headed over to visit to this sparkling local favorite.

 Old favorites and new finds